The Chat SDK simplifies chat features into an effortless and straightforward process. To send your first message, do the following steps:

 Create an open channel.
 Once created, all users in your Sendbird application can easily participate in the channel.

-Note: In a similar fashion, you can create a group channel by inviting users as new members to the channel.
+Note: In a similar fashion, you can create a group channel with inviting users as new members to the channel.

 Enter the channel to send and receive messages.

-Finally, send a message to the channel.
-There are three types: a user message is a plain text, a file message is a binary file, such as an image or PDF, and an admin message is a plain text sent through the dashboard or Chat API.
+And finally, send a message to the channel!
+There are three types: a user message is a plain text, a file message is a binary file, such as an image or PDF, and an admin message is a plain text sent through the dashboard or Chat API for special purpose.

 error parameter is passed last in order by default.
 For example, the

 You can configure your Sendbird application to change the order by calling the

 sb.setErrorFirstCallback(true).
 Once true is set, all callbacks pass the error as the first parameter.

 sb.setErrorFirstCallback(false) returns callbacks to their original parameter ordering, with errors last.

 If you are using the Immutable-js in your web app, instead of the